djgroen/facs/docs/preparation.rst

 One of the input files is a definition of the disease one is trying to model.
 We provide a YML-based specification of an example interpretation of Covid-19 in the `covid_data` subdirectory for your convenience, see: https://github.com/djgroen/facs/blob/master/covid_data/disease.yml .

-The exact format may still be subject to change, but among others we have fields for:
+Within this file we have fields for:

 * *infection_rate* - indicates how fast the disease spreads.
 * *mortality* - percentage of patients that do not survive the disease.
 This is binned, with each bin labelled with the mean age value of that bin (e.g., 4.5 for the range 0-9 years).